 We are very proud of all our students and the success they achieve.
 As well as success in employment and apprenticeships, the majority of our students progress to degree level.
-Students have recently been successful in degree courses in subjects such as: Accounting, Astrophysics, Medicine, Drama & Theatre and Mechanical Marine Engineering at universities such as Manchester, Liverpool, Birmingham, Cardiff, Keele and Durham.
+Students have recently been successful in degree courses in subjects such as Economics, Law, Drama, Languages, Theoretical Physics and Biomedicine in Universities such as Edinburgh, Manchester, Liverpool, Bath, Birmingham and Cardiff.